Tullia driving her Chariot over her Father

 Tullia driving her Chariot over her Father is a 1687 painting by Giuseppe Bartolomeo Chiari which depicts the last Queen of Rome Tullia driving her chariot over the dead body of her father, King Servius Tullius.
-The work was commissioned by Jacopo Montinioni and was later purchased by John Cecil, 5th Earl of Exeter after the formers death.
+The work was commissioned by Jacopo Montinioni and was later purchased by John Cecil, 5th Earl of Exeter after the former's death.
 It is held today by the Burghley House Historic Trust.